 Prescription drug rebates have been around for a long time.
-In the beginning, they were paid for almost every brand-name drug on the market.
-Over the course of time, drug manufacturers began to consolidate those rebates into fewer products with the goal of trying to maximize their market share within a formulary.
-That persisted for a long time, and as specialty medications became available, specialty medications didn’t always carry a rebate with them.
+They are a central piece in the overall economic value proposition for medications — but they come with many things to consider.
+Initially, rebates were paid for almost every brand-name drug on the market.
+Over time, drug manufacturers began consolidating those rebates into fewer products to maximize their market share within a formulary.
+As specialty medications became available, PBMs gained the ability to define what drugs are eligible for specialty medication rebates.

 Read more about the flow of rebate dollars.

 Most drug rebates are attached to the more expensive brand drugs and, to a much greater extent, specialty medications.
 There is no uniform definition of specialty for the industry.
 Each PBM decides which drugs qualify as a specialty medication.
 When quoting rebates relative to specialty medications, the PBM may include or exclude certain types of medicines from that rebate guarantee, and that qualification may change depending on how the drug is dispensed.

 For example, medications for treating HIV-related illnesses may be excluded or included depending on whether they’re dispensed at a retail pharmacy, where they may get a non-specialty rebate, or from the PBM’s fulfillment center, where the specialty rebate may apply.

 We see a lot of competition now in the specialty space that we didn’t in the past.
 Humira® and Enbrel®, for example, didn’t pay rebates for a very long time, but now that the anti-inflammatories class has grown, we’re seeing more and more rebate dollars coming in to supplement the value those products have on the formulary.
 Humira, the highest performing drug in the market, is now facing a lot of biosimilar competition.
 At least one biosimilar will be seen as interchangeable, meaning it can replace Humira without having a prescription rewritten.